GPN87/top_100_employers_2022/README.md

 The notebook file 'FinanciaL_data_section_2' retrieves financial information on all public companies in the rankings using the yFinance wrapper library, which makes an unofficial API call to the yahoo finance server.
 A range of financial metrics are plotted against the ranking and glassdoor data for each company.

 ![company_loop](images/companyloop.png)
-*Here, a For loop iterates through the dataframe and returns the relevant financial information that is printed to the screen.*
+*Here, a 'for' loop iterates through the dataframe and returns the relevant financial information that is printed to the screen.*

 ![financial_analyses](images/finmetrics.png)

 ### Part three